 When you solve a problem, reveal information, or tell a story within your marketing campaigns, you are highlighting your company’s ability to the world.
 You let them know exactly what your level of knowledge is, and how you’re willing to use it for the benefit of the market.

 Take the Emerging Trends Trader Letter for instance.
-The Oxford Club used this campaign to not only promoted their (then) new editor Mathew Carr – they also presented Mr. Carr as someone trustworthy.
-By presenting “magic investment” strategies to their readers, Oxford managed to earn the trust of their audience for Matthew Carr.
+The Oxford Club used this campaign to not only promote their (then) new editor Mathew Carr – they also presented Mr. Carr as someone trustworthy.
+By presenting “magic investment” strategies to their readers, The Oxford Club managed to earn the trust of their audience for Matthew Carr.

 When you produce excellent copy, you’ll be able to position your offer as a practical option for your market.
 Turning your company into an industry and community leader in the process.

 One of the main goals of your marketing is to bring awareness to your (company) brand.
 Something that an excellent copywriter can do with ease.